Lean Body Mass Calculator

 (Sometimes body fat percentage)

-The calculator applies scientifically validated formulas to give you an approximate LBM value.
+The calculator applies scientifically validated formulas to estimate your LBM.

 Many people confuse these two terms.

-In practical fitness use, LBM and fat-free mass are often used interchangeably, though technically they differ slightly.
+In practical fitness discussions, both terms are often used interchangeably, though technically they differ slightly.

 Muscle tissue is metabolically active.
 The higher your LBM, the more calories your body burns even at rest.

-Athletes focus heavily on lean mass because it directly influences:
+Athletes prioritize lean mass because it directly influences:

 Power